pattonsgirl/CEG3120/CourseNotes/AWS-VPC-EC2.md

 ### NAT Gateways

 A NAT gateway is a Network Address Translation (NAT) service.
-You can use a NAT gateway so that instances in a private subnet can connect to services outside your VPC (instance updates, installations, etc.) but external services cannot initiate a connection with those instances (ie. you cannot directly `ssh` to them from your system because they are not publicly accessible, but instances inside the VPC could be used to `ssh` within the private network).
+You can use a NAT gateway so that instances in a private subnet can connect to services outside your VPC (instance updates, installations, etc.) but external services cannot initiate a connection with those instances (i.e. you cannot directly `ssh` to them from your system because they are not publicly accessible, but instances inside the VPC could be used to `ssh` within the private network).

 For this course, we will utilize **public NAT gateways**.  **private** NAT gateways could be used to connect to other VPCs.
 A *public* NAT gateway allows instances in private subnets can connect to the internet through a public NAT gateway, but cannot receive unsolicited inbound connections from the internet.